jenssegers/laravel-raven/README.md

         'level' => 'debug'
     ),

 The level variable defines the minimum log level at which log messages are sent to Sentry.
 For development you could set this either to `debug` to send all log messages, or to `none` to sent no messages at all.
+For production you could set this to `error` so that all info and debug messages are ignored.

 For more information about the possible configuration variables, check https://github.com/getsentry/raven-php